UPPMAX/R-python-julia-matlab-HPC/docs/R/interactiveR.rst

     not actually logged into the compute node and only sees the output of the commands you run.

-    Another option would be to use Jupyter notebooks.
-This option will be covered under the UPPMAX separate sessions.
-This is somewhat convoluted to get to work correctly at HPC2N, but possible.
-Please contact us at support@hpc2n.umu.se if you want to go this route at HPC2N.

 R "interactively" on the compute nodes
 -------------------------------------------